Bridget Casey, ND

 Dr. Casey’s formal training includes a doctorate in naturopathic medicine, with honors, from the National University of Natural Medicine in Portland, OR.
 Dr. Casey completed her residency in naturopathic family practice at Richmond Natural Medicine, in Richmond, VA.
 Dr. Casey also has additional training and certification in Applied Kinesiology (AK) from the International College of Applied Kinesiology (ICAK) and is trained in NET (Neuro-emotional Technique).
 Dr. Casey completed her undergraduate degree at Boston College in Boston, MA.

-Dr. Casey’s personal interests include yoga, crossfit, hiking and spending time in nature, snowboarding, cooking delicious food and spending quality time with family and friends.
+Dr. Casey’s personal interests include yoga, golf, weightlifting, hiking and spending time in nature, snowboarding, cooking delicious food and spending quality time with family and friends.
 As a Rhode Island native, she of course loves a good beach day as well!

 Sharing her knowledge of natural medicine is an absolute blast for Dr. Casey and she looks forward to being a partner in your journey to vibrant living.